 - A well-structured and accomplished senior management team that harnesses an effective internal and external communication system at all levels.

 - Clear business goals and objectives that are embraced at all levels.
-Objectives that are frequently reviewed and compared to performance to ensure continued agency-wide excellence.
+Objectives that are frequently reviewed and compared to performance to ensure continued organisational wide excellence.

 2. It demonstrates to your staff that you have a real commitment to their development.